 The Attorney Planning Meeting may be filed and the proposed Scheduling Order may be submitted even if no IPT hearing is set.
 If the Attorney Planning Meeting report is complete and a proposed Scheduling Order is submitted, the court may enter the Scheduling Order.
 If the case is assigned to an active district judge, the Scheduling Order will be entered by a magistrate judge.
 Magistrate judge scheduling duties are independent of any referral in the case.
 See DUCivR 72-2(a)(5).
 If the parties cannot agree, either or both may file a motion to set scheduling.

 Initial Pretrial (IPT) Scheduling Conferences are set under Fed.
 R. Civ.
 P. 16 and DUCivR 16-1 to ensure a civil case is scheduled.
-The IPT hearings for active district judges are assigned to Magistrate Judge Evelyn J. Furse, who is assisted by Jennifer Stout at email@example.com (801-524-6122).
+The IPT hearings are assigned to Magistrate Judge Evelyn J. Furse, who is assisted by Jennifer Stout at email@example.com (801-524-6122).
 Judges Jenkins and Sam handle their own civil scheduling and IPT hearings and scheduling orders.
 The notice of Initial Pretrial Scheduling Conference will give the date and time of the hearing and the latest date by which the Attorney Planning Meeting Report should be filed and the Proposed Scheduling Order should be emailed to the court.
 That date will be about 9 days before the hearing.

 If the stipulated Attorneys' Planning Meeting Report is timely filed and the draft Proposed Scheduling Order is timely received in the firstname.lastname@example.org mailbox, a scheduling order may be entered before the IPT hearing and the hearing may be vacated.
 If the hearing has not been vacated, you must appear for the hearing.